‘Not safe to move’: Fire threats intensify in Australia

-SYDNEY (AP) - A “double tragedy” unfolded when a father and son became the latest victims of the worst wildfire season in Australian history.
+SYDNEY (AP) - SYDNEY (AP) - A “double tragedy” unfolded when a father and son became the latest victims of the worst wildfire season in Australian history.

 Firefighters drag their water hose after putting out a spot fire near Moruya, Australia, Saturday, Jan.
 4, 2020.
 Australia's Prime Minister Scott Morrison called up about 3,000 reservists as the threat of wildfires escalated Saturday in at least three states with two more deaths, and strong winds and high temperatures were forecast to bring flames to populated areas including the suburbs of Sydney.
 (AP Photo/Rick Rycroft)